tdurand/tdurand/README.md

 👋👋 I am Thibault, I like to make interesting / fun / useful things that render in a browser.

-I am doing this since 10 years as a Freelancer, and I am currently (available for contract work)[mailto:tibo.durand@gmail.com] ✉️.
+I am doing this since 10 years as a Freelancer, and I am currently [available for contract work](mailto:tibo.durand@gmail.com) ✉️.

 Some things I made: